 If you’re only going to plant a single tree, opt for a self-pollinating tree.

 Shaped trees, dwarf trees, trees for a lattice…

 Since they don’t have a very large footprint, trees that are shaped to grow along a lattice are perfect for small gardens.

 Dwarf fruit trees that never grow any taller than 5 feet (1.5 meters) even when mature can be grown in garden boxes on a balcony.
 Don’t worry – their fruits are normal-sized!

 Shaped fruit trees are trees that are already several seasons old, which ensures they’ll bear fruit quickly, often even the first year after planting.
 They also don’t require as much care, so they’re great for beginners!

 Planting a fruit tree

 Plant your fruit tree at the end of fall – this enhances root development – in a hole twice a wide and deep as the root clump itself.
-Drive the stakes or lattice in the ground before planting the tree.
+Drive any stakes or espalier lattice in the ground before planting the tree.
 Treat the roots with root dip, add a few handfuls of ripe compost and water abundantly to press the soil down.